 Staff member identifies a safeguarding concern.
 Discuss with Line Manager within 1 working day.
-If the concern is about a Manager discuss with next Manager in line.
-Contact HR if whistle blowing issue.
-Contact Group Head for Quality Assurance and Safeguarding for additional advice and consultation if required.
+If the concern is about a Manager, discuss with next Manager in line or contact Group Head for Quality Assurance and Safeguarding for advice.

-Line Manager recommends that the concern does not merit a referral to children's social care and/or Police.
+Line Manager commends that the concern does not merit a referral to children's social care and/or Police.
 Plan of action to address initial concern is agreed including who should be advised of situation and decision.